Parallel Circuit

 Also known as: parallel connection, branching circuit

-A circuit in which components are connected across the same two points, so each has the same voltage across it.
+A parallel circuit connects components in separate branches between two common nodes, so each component gets the full source voltage.
 Most practical circuits use parallel connections so devices operate independently.

 ๐Ÿ’ก Intuition